Davide Gualtieri

 Davide Gualtieri (born 27 April 1971) is a Sammarinese former footballer who played as a forward.
-He scored the second fastest goal in FIFA World Cup qualification history, against England on 17 November 1993.
-Gualtieri held the fastest goal record for over 23 years.
+He scored 8 seconds after kick-off in a FIFA World Cup qualification match against England on 17 November 1993.

-In the match, which took place in Bologna, Italy, San Marino had the kick off and the ball was quickly played through the inside right channel.
+In the match, which took place in Bologna, Italy, San Marino had the kick-off and the ball was quickly played through the inside right channel.
 England defender Stuart Pearce attempted a back pass to goalkeeper David Seaman.
-Pearce's pass was under hit, and Gualtieri ran on to touch the ball past Seaman.
+Pearce's pass was under-hit, and Gualtieri ran on to touch the ball past Seaman.
 The goal was timed at 8.3 seconds, which remained the fastest World Cup goal scored in either qualifying or the finals, until Christian Benteke scored after 8.1 seconds for Belgium against Gibraltar on 10 October 2016.

 England took twenty minutes to equalise, but eventually won the match 7-1.
-It is falsely believed that Gualtieri's goal eliminated England from qualifying for the 1994 World Cup, as England needed to win by seven clear goals; however, the result was immaterial as England were also relying on Poland to beat the Netherlands, which they failed to do.
+Gualtieri's goal could have eliminated England from qualifying for the 1994 World Cup, as they needed to win by seven clear goals; however, the result was immaterial as England were also relying on Poland to beat the Netherlands, which they failed to do.

 Gualtieri continued to play for the San Marino national team until 2000, when he retired due to injury.
 He now works as a computer salesman in San Marino.
 In 2020, he appeared on the TV series Harry's Heroes: Euro Having a Laugh, assembling a Sammarinese team to play against a team of 1990s England players once more.